 You can come for lunch or dinner but make sure to book in advance.
 Also, if you have had enough of the cold, you can ask to have it served in the warm restaurant.

 Tip: When it comes to picking desert, most people do not go for the ice-cream because it is cold.
 But it is a big mistake!
-Spruce is the typical Christmas tree and they make ice-cream with it.
-It has a unique aroma and it goes very well with the bed of caramel-dough mix they serve it on.
-I tasted all the deserts and the spruce ice-cream even surpasses chocolate fudge.
+Spruce is the common Christmas tree and they make ice cream with it.
+It has a unique aroma and it goes very well with the bed of caramel-dough mix that they serve it on.
+I tasted all the deserts and the spruce ice cream surpasses even their chocolate fudge.